Beni-25/Moving/README.md

 Go to [summary](https://beni-25.github.io/Moving/summary.html) `https://beni-25.github.io/Moving/summary.html`

-Once the booking form submitted successfully, it will b redirected to the summary page to view all the details.
+Once the booking form submitted successfully, it will be redirected to the summary page to view all the details.
 Users can check the list of their bookings through view bookings button
 <img src="https://github.com/Beni-25/Moving/assets/105207468/826604db-6f42-4723-966a-484b71ef56b3" width="150"/> at the bottom of summary.

 ## 8. Booking List Page